frangio/solidity-comments/test-with-sanctuary/README.md

 yarn install
 ```

-Then, build `@nomicfoundation/solidity-analyzer` running this at the root of the repository:
+Then, build `solidity-comments` running this at the root of the repository:

 ```bash
 yarn build